virtual-labs/exp-pathloss-iitkgp/experiment/procedure.md

 <img src="images/instruction3.png"  />
 </div>

-- Step 8:-If your manually calculated value of the unknown parameter doesn't match with the com-puted value of the unknown parameter then a message box will appear with the message that your calculated value is wrong and it will return the exact value of the unknown parameter.If your cal-culated value of the unknown parameter is same as the computed value of the unknown parameter then the message box will let you know that your result is correct.
+- Step 8:-If your manually calculated value of the unknown parameter doesn't match with the com-puted value of the unknown parameter then a message box will appear with the message that your calculated value is wrong and it will return the exact value of the unknown parameter.
+If your cal-culated value of the unknown parameter is same as the computed value of the unknown parameter then the message box will let you know that your result is correct.
 <div align="center">
 <img src="images/instruction4.png"  />
 </div>

-- Step 9:-Now, click on the button SUBMIT to submit your results
+- Step 9:-Now, click on the button SUBMIT to submit your results and finish Expe1A.

 - Step 10:-You can redo the experiment by clicking on the button REDO.
 - Step 11:-Go to the next experiment.